NicholasMoser/Naruto-GNT-Modding/rev3/docs/guides/reflect.md

 This is checked at instruction 0x80063784.
 This appears to be read from `chr_p[0x15]`.

 The reflect action is set at instruction 0x8006387c.
+This eventually is returned and set at instruction 0x80060a20, set to `chr_p[0x50]`.

 The instruction at 0x8007f1bc seems to reset this flag every frame for each character.